HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

 Our analysis uses the <a hreflang="en" href="https://www.ghostery.com/whotracksme/">WhoTracks.Me</a> catalog of popular third-party trackers to identify the trackers present on the webpages.
-To be conservative in our analysis, we only count the WhoTracksMe categories 'advertising', 'pornvertising', 'site_analytics' and  'social_media' as trackers.
+To be conservative in our analysis, we only count the WhoTracksMe categories `advertising`, `pornvertising`, `site_analytics` and  `social_media` as trackers.
 This method allows us to determine the distinct third-party trackers at the domain level for each webpage.
 It is worth noting that the reported numbers represent unique domains, not the total number of HTTP requests.

+{{ figure_markup(
+  caption="Websites with at least one tracker.", content="75%", classes="big-number",
+  sheets_gid="2064348596",
+  sql_file="tracker_distribution.sql"
+)
+}}

 We see at least one third-party tracker in 75% of all webpages (75%: desktop, 74%: mobile), 55% of desktop webpages contain 2 and 39% contain 3 trackers.
 Up to 6 trackers setup happens more often in desktop pages, while 7 and more trackers are seen more often in mobile pages.